Loading

 The J.C.
 Raulston Arboretum at North Carolina State University

-On a beautiful spring day, one of the great pleasures in this city is to stroll their 10 acres of well-manicured grounds.
-We particularly enjoy the quiet simplicity of the Japanese section's raked-stone zen garden.
+On a beautiful spring day, one of our small pleasures is to stroll their 10 acres of well-manicured gardens.
+Take five to meditate among the quiet of the Japanese raked-stone zen garden.

 The North Carolina Museum of Art and Ann & Jim Goodnight Museum Park